JosePaulo95/tetris-react/README.md

 I made this game primarily to study Redux and Error handling.
 Although it has some code smells, it is generally well made, and more importantly for a game: has great time sessions and replay rate.
 Key features include:

+- Modular architecture of piece and blocks
 - Rudimentar AI balancement
 - Redux for state management
-- Errors for triggers
+- Errors as collision triggers
-- Modular architecture of piece and blocks
 - Pseudo 3d visuals and VFX

 ## Installation Instructions